azdavis/azdavis.net/posts/define-pl-01.md

 We'll represent booleans with $\mathtt{true}$ and $\mathtt{false}$ literals.

-As one extra bit, we'll also support an if-expression
+As one extra bit, we'll also support a conditional expression

 $$\mathtt{if} \ e_1 \ \mathtt{then} \ e_2 \ \mathtt{else} \ e_3$$

-which will evaluate $e_1$ and then
+which will evaluate the condition $e_1$ and then

 - if it's $\mathtt{true}$, evaluate $e_2$;
 - if it's $\mathtt{false}$, evaluate $e_3$.